mininet/mininet/README.md

 * Root privileges (required for network device access)

-Further installation instructions are available in INSTALL.
+Further installation instructions are available in `INSTALL`.

 ### Documentation